bamlab/ecoappscore/devicesDurability/batteryConsumption/coloursUsage.md

 ### Grading

-- A : your app has a single dark theme or two possible modes (dark/light)
+- A: your app has a single dark theme or two possible modes (dark/light)
-- D : your app has a single theme that is not dark
+- D: your app has a single theme that is not dark

 **Weight in the final calculation** : 3